hildabeast/Project-Requirements-Discussion-7881/README.md

 2. **Hostinger Configuration**: Point your Hostinger hosting to pull from the `deploy` branch
 3. **Automatic Deployment**: Every push to `main` triggers a build and deployment to the `deploy` branch

+### CI/CD Features:

+- **Automatic package-lock.json maintenance**: The workflow automatically commits any changes to package-lock.json
+- **Deterministic builds**: Ensures consistent dependencies across all environments
+- **Monthly dependency refresh**: Scheduled workflow updates dependencies on the 1st of each month

 ### Manual Deployment:

 ```bash